In honor of completing my first clinical rotation.

 What do I hear?

-- "I've always enjoyed popcorn/ice cream at night" - Snacking at night is often done mindlessly in front of the TV.
-This is a matter of habit, not hunger.
+"I've always enjoyed popcorn/ice cream at night" - Snacking at night is often done mindlessly in front of the TV.
+This can be a matter of habit, not hunger.
 If you feel hungry after dinner, don't starve yourself - have a balanced snack (Marci Evans, MS, RD suggests crackers + cheese).

-- "I really don't like water" or "I forget to drink water" - Sugar-sweetened beverages (SSBs) provide a rapid spike in blood glucose, which can eventually lead to insulin resistance (metabolic syndrome + type 2 diabetes).
+"I really don't like water" or "I forget to drink water" - Sugar-sweetened beverages (SSBs) provide a rapid spike in blood glucose, which can eventually lead to insulin resistance (metabolic syndrome + type 2 diabetes).
 On the other hand, dehydration leaves us feeling foggy and can often cause headaches.
-Thirst is often confused for hunger - try seltzer or flavored water to meet your daily goals.
+Try seltzer or flavored water to meet your daily hydration goals.

 What do I recommend?

-Focus less on what you "can't have" and more on what you can.
+Focus on the “can have”, giving yourself permission with food.
 Enjoy fruits, vegetables, whole grains, and protein sources.
 Notice how they make you feel.
 Recognize the power of these nutrients (not only protein, carbs, and fat but also vitamins and minerals) and how they are benefiting your body.

 Feed your metabolism intuitively.
 Don't ignore hunger cues.
 Remember, food is fuel for every single biochemical reaction in your body!